Panky-codes/panky-codes.github.io/_posts/2020-03-22-Templates.md

   };
 }
 ```
 Okkk!
 That escalated quickly.
-Let me explain what it does before you start questioning yourself about learning C++ after seeing `enable_if` syntax.
+Let me explain what it does before you start questioning yourself about learning C++.

 The `enable_if` syntax does not look idiomatic at all.
 If you are new to C++, like me, you might find it hard to understand the construct.
 As Scott Meyers points out in his book, Effective Modern C++, about the `enable_if` syntax: "the syntax is off-putting, especially if you've never seen it before".
 It took me some time and pestering some people in the slack channel to understand what it does.